t0-git/all_in_one_place/Web/Burp.md

 ---

-## Find IDORs with Autorize and Auto Reapeater
+## Find IDORs with Authorize and Auto Reapeater

 - Authenticate with 2 different accounts in two browsers